vxalware-bedwars-owner/Scripts/Wind UI API/README.md

 The **Wind UI API** enhances your scripts by providing:
 * **Config saving**: Automatically save and load user preferences for the supported UI elements.
 * **Notifications**: Display customizable notifications to the player from your script.
+* **Version checking**: Lets the player know if they are using an updated script version.

 This API is designed to be simple, lightweight, and fully compatible with Wind UI.